Why?⚓︎

 - NAVFITX works great offline!

 - Intuitive to Use.
-It shouldn't be necessary to receive training just to create a peformance evaluation report.
+It shouldn't be necessary to receive training just to create a performance evaluation report.
 The user experience should be intuitive and easy to use.

-- NAVFITX purposefully mimics the NAVFIT98A graphic user interface (GUI) so that NAVFIT98 users will find its use and intuitive.
+- NAVFITX purposefully mimics the NAVFIT98A graphical user interface (GUI) so that NAVFIT98 users will find its use and intuitive.

 - Short Feedback Loop. eNavFit didn't have a good mechanism for users to submit feedback, resulting in bugs that were evident to users but not always the developers.
 The next NAVFIT app should provide users and accessible way to let developers know about issues so that patches and updates can be rolled out quickly.